 Different Types Of Lenses

 Now that we have the basic vocabulary covered, let’s talk about the specific types of lenses you’ll find on the market and when you might need to use them.
-Think about your camera lens in terms how you want your final picture to come out.
+Think about your camera lens in terms of how you want your final picture to come out.
 This will help you identify the type of lens you need for the perfect shot of your dreams.

 Most general purpose zoom lenses offer the new photographer many opportunities to practice mastering focus and depth of field principles.
 More practiced photographers also need a go-to classic for capturing shots from many angles and perspectives.
 Functionally, any fixed lens is considered a prime lens and requires the photographer to understand the focal length between their lens and their subject.
 Higher quality brands achieve faster shutter speeds and might then call their lenses “fast prime” to further differentiate them from standard fixed lenses.